 Today the world situation has its own special features.
 The objective conditions are building up for huge explosions as the world crisis ravages both the imperialist metropolises and the dependent countries.
 The stability of the capitalist system is being shaken once again, both economically and politically.
 At the same time, the new revolutionary upsurge on a world scale is not yet here, although the revolution continues to break out in various individual countries.
-This and other features of the present situation - such as the collapse of the Chinese revisionists or the situation in Indochina are among the causes for the present liquidationist and rightist moods that have appeared in the revolutionary movement in many countries.
+This and other fea-